 This is preliminary plat, so the applicant will have to come back with final plans and a bond before they can improve the property.

-Erick Cox shared that Matt Rhodes, with UDOT, is happy with the road plan and understands there will be future study done
+Erick Cox shared that Matt Rhodes, with UDOT, is happy with the road plan and understands there will be a future study done

 when there are enough lots to warrant the study.